cannonheart/slaytester2/README.md

 - when you want randos to be able to easily comment on their mic as they play the game
 - checking if your update fixed that puzzle everyone had trouble with

+## Please be aware this project is in early alpha, and may or may not be developed further.
+I'd be happy if you tried it and gave some feedback :)

 ## Installation
 This guide expects you to have a basic understanding of web stuff.
 If you don't, please send me a message and I'll help you set it up.